 Orchestrated complete fulfillment of backer orders from over 30 countries ahead of schedule by 6 to 12 weeks per Kickstarter campaign.

 Illustrated 2015 children's book Boris the Christmas Tarantula.

 November 2005 - December 2012, Raleigh, NC

-Reduced department turnaround time by 60% through troubleshooting, streamlining of workflow processes, and management of department schedules.
+Reduced department turnaround time by 60% through troubleshooting, process optimization, and management of department schedules.

-Trained colleagues in four departments in the areas of data entry, specimen accessioning and processing, pipetting, chart recorders, and laboratory protocols.
+Trained colleagues in 4 departments in the areas of data entry, specimen accessioning and processing, pipetting, chart recorders, and laboratory protocols.

 Software Engineer Fellow - NYC Tech Talent Pipeline

 Chosen by the NYC Tech Talent Pipeline as one of 75 full scholarship recipients in a Web Development Fellowship for underserved and underrepresented talent in tech.

 Provided one-to-one and group peer support; Fostered cross-cohort community relations by organizing study sessions, workshops, and meetup events.